eagle-io/docs/source/topics/account_settings/general/index.rst

     You can optionally choose to exclude *Bad* and *Uncertain* quality coded data from all historic data requests.
     Excluded data points will not be visible on Charts, Tabular data and Historic API requests.

+Unspecified quality
+    Quality to assume when no quality code has been specified.

+Unknown quality
+    Quality to assume when the quality code specified does not exist.

 Source quality
 	Quality code(s) to match on acquired data.
 Separate multiple quality codes with a comma.